w20chen/w20chen.github.io/_posts/2021-07-30-Huffman-Coding.md

 ### Keynote
 Step1: Acquire the frequency of characters<br>
 Step2: Use a heap to build up the Huffman Tree, according to characters' frequencies.<br>
-Step3: Use DFS to print the path of each leaf-node.<br>
+Step3: DFS to print the path of each leaf-node.<br>

 ### Result
 ```